SS Margariti: Fate

 In October 1967 she was en route from Szczecin, Germany to Alexandria, Egypt with a cargo of fertilizer.
 On board were 24 people: 19 Greek people (including the 44 years old captain Bertos Grekos, his 22 years old wife and their 16 months sun Apostolos), two people from Arabia, two from Egypt and one from Austria.

 After the ship passing near Texel lightship Texel there was a south-westen gale with windforce of 8 to 9 of the Beaufort scale.
 The captain decided to sail the ship for the sea and again passed lightship Texel.
 The rudder broke and the ship became unmanageable.
 An attempt to make an emergency rudder failed.
 Both anchors of the ship were dropped, but due to the gale they didn't hold.
 At 7:30pm, Scheveningen Radio was called for tug assistance.
 Tubgoat Holland and lifeboat Carlot from Terschelling went to the ship.
 Holland attempted to make a towing connection.
 After an initial failed attempt, the tug withdrew, causing anger with the crew of Margariti.
 The ship meanwhile drifted towards the coast of Vlieland.
 Closer to the coast it became shallower and the anchors of Margariti were gaining traction.
 After the ship started bumping, the crew wanted to disembark.
 However, due to the shallow water the rescuers couldn't get close to the Margariti.

-At around 3am lifeboat Prins Hendrik from Den Helder arrived schipper Piet Bos managed to come alongside.
+At around 3am lifeboat Prins Hendrik from Den Helder arrived schipper Piet Bot managed to come alongside.
 He managed to save most of the passengers by letting them jump into the jumping net.
 After the stern of the ship started breaking and the lights went out there were still some people on board.
 The son was successfully thrown into the net and the other also rescued at the last moment by the Prins Hendrik.
 Shortly after the ship sank.
 At 9am the Prins Hendrik arrived at Den Helder, with the saved people still soaking wet, and were brought to the local police station.

 Due to the operation, the Carlot was damaged from coming alongside.
 She had damaged fences, torn fenders and a damaged wheelhouse.